Rotwang9000/memecube/README.md

 ## Features

 - Interactive 3D space environment with dynamic lighting
-- Isometric cluster structure with strict right angles and minimal spacing
+- Isometric interlocking cluster structure with strict right angles and minimal spacing
 - Balanced tag distribution across all 6 cube faces
 - Tags only move up/down relative to themselves during collisions
 - No wireframe - the letters themselves ARE the Isometric Cluster